-Former Ohio University President M. Duane Nellis named Gigi Secuban to lead the charge as the university’s first vice president for diversity and inclusion.
-The Division of Diversity and Inclusion oversees the Multicultural Center, Office of Multicultural Success and Retention (OMSAR), the Lesbian, Gay, Bisexual, Transgender Center, and the Women’s Center.
+The Division of Diversity and Inclusion oversees the Multicultural Center, Office of Multicultural Success and Retention (OMSAR), the LGBT Center and the Women’s Center.

 All multicultural programming for the Multicultural Center is designed to increase human understanding through the study and expression of culture.
 The Multicultural Center also assists in providing access to a quality academic and enriching social experience at Ohio University for diverse students, while leading the institution's efforts to successfully retain and graduate them.

 From Greek life to Hip Hop Congress, OHIO is home to many multicultural student organizations.

 LINKS is a peer-mentoring program for first-year multicultural students.
 LINKS helps first-year students navigate the college experience by making students aware of the available university resources, services, and offices.